P-p-H-d/mlib/README.md

 Apply the function 'func'
-to each element of the container 'contSrc' of oplist 'contSrcOplist' and store its outptut in the container 'contDst' of oplist 'contDstOplist' so that 'contDst = func(contSrc)'.
+to each element of the container 'contSrc' of oplist 'contSrcOplist' and store its output in the container 'contDst' of oplist 'contDstOplist' so that 'contDst = func(contSrc)'.
 Exact algorithm is:

      clean(contDst)